-Note that the music is a free download from freeplaymusic.com to avoid infringing copyright on YouTube.
+Note that the music for the first is a free download from freeplaymusic.com to avoid infringing copyright on YouTube.
+The videos below use MIDI files for the same reason.

 This Prezi on online audience response systems and participatory online tools was my contribution to a staff conference on techology enhanced learning on Friday 30th May.
 Not intended as an exhaustive list, the presentation highlighted some tools that have worked well for me in various contexts.